January 6 another day that shook the country

 Let’s hope we do better next time.
 And let’s resolve that our system will survive until next time.

-Gary Pearce was a reporter and editor at The News & Observer, a political consultant, and an adviser to Governor Jim Hunt (1976-1984 and 1992-2000).
+Gary Pearce was a political consultant, and an adviser to Governor Jim Hunt.
 He blogs about politics and government at www.NewDayforNC.com.